Properties of Exponents

 A Little Bit About Zero

-0 raised to any positive exponent is 0.
+If we raise 0 to any positive exponent, we still get 0.
 This makes sense, because if you multiply one or more copies of 0 together, you'll just get 0.
 Turns out it's hard for 0 to become anything other than 0.
 Even if he really applies himself.

 Any nonzero number raised to the 0 power is 1.
 Think about it this way: